RP

 3. Cajun Shrimp Bowl

-Cajun shrimp bowl with blackened shrimp, dirty rice, and coleslaw
+Cajun shrimp rice bowl with seasoned shrimp, grains, and green vegetables

 Blackened shrimp with dirty rice and Cajun slaw